F-Stack/f-stack/dpdk/doc/guides/nics/dpaa.rst

    The storage profiled are means to provide virtualized interface.
 A ranges of storage profiles cab be associated to Ethernet ports.
    They are selected during classification.
-Specify how the frame should be written to memory and which buffer pool to select for packet storange in queues.
+Specify how the frame should be written to memory and which buffer pool to select for packet storage in queues.
 Start and End margin of buffer can also be configured.

 Limitations